pymedphys/pymedphys/docs/developer/contributing.rst

     nbstripout --install
     nbstripout --status

-Make sure that the output of `nbstipout --status` starts with:
+Make sure that the output of `nbstripout --status` starts with:

 ```bash
 nbstripout is installed in repository